Writer Beware logo

 On January 7, 2010, UK literary agent/film producer Robin Price appeared in court, accused of stealing more than half a million pounds from clients.

-Price is alleged to have encouraged authors to pay exaggerated literary fees and invest in non-existent film deals, and has been charged with six counts of theft, most committed over the course of several years:
+Price was alleged to have encouraged authors to pay exaggerated literary fees and invest in non-existent film deals, and was charged with six counts of theft, most committed over the course of several years.

 Writer Beware first heard of Robin Price in 2001, when we began receiving questions about a literary agency called Avalon Associates, which was asking writers for £150 upfront “to cover initial costs of representation.”
 The fees were an obvious red flag, as was the fact that the agency had no discoverable sales, either of books or scripts.
 Price, who made big promises to his clients and touted his industry connections, also owned a production company, Avalon Films, whose website boasted a huge roster of film and television projects planned or in production, many with well-known writers, actors, and/or directors attached.